harmony-domains/coredns-hns/DEVELOPER.md

         # plus potentially one or more others.
         ethlinknameservers ns1.ethdns.xyz ns2.ethdns.xyz

-        # ipfsgatewaya is the address of an ONENS-enabled IPFS gateway.
-        # This value is returned when a request for an A record of an Ethlink
-        # domain is received and the domain has a contenthash record in ONENS but
-        # no A record.
-Multiple values can be supplied, separated by a space,
-        # in which case all records will be returned.
-        ipfsgatewaya 176.9.154.81

-        # ipfsgatewayaaaa is the address of an ONENS-enabled IPFS gateway.
-        # This value is returned when a request for an AAAA record of an Ethlink
-        # domain is received and the domain has a contenthash record in ONENS but
-        # no A record.
-Multiple values can be supplied, separated by a space,
-        # in which case all records will be returned.
-        ipfsgatewayaaaa 2a01:4f8:160:4069::2
     }
     forward .
 8.8.8.8 9.9.9.9 # Forward all requests to Google Public DNS (8.8.8.8) and Quad9 DNS (9.9.9.9).
 }